 As a performance, it was impeccable.
 Anything less would have been unthinkable to our teacher, Ms. Madan, who inspired in us equal parts terror and awe.
 She was rumoured to have pulled one girl’s ear so hard that she tore her earring off.
 Ouch.

-As a poem, though, I cannot read The Congo now without a feeling of mortification and annoyance.
+As a poem, though, I cannot read The Congo now without a feeling of mortification and anger.
 The complete title is: The Congo – A Study of the Negro Race.
 The first part is titled Their Basic Savagery.
 You get the idea.

 To be fair to the poet Vachel Lindsay, let us put him in his setting.
 It is 1912, and the Congo is now a Belgian colony.
 From 1885 – 1908 the ‘Congo Free State’ was actually in the private control of King Leopold, and during that time millions of local peoples died of brutal mistreatment and forced labour by white officials.
 A failure to meet rubber quotas, for instance, resulted in death and mutilation.
 People’s hands were chopped off for failing to meet quotas, and as proof that they had been killed.
 These atrocities eventually led to an international outcry that ended Leopold’s rule and annexed Congo as a Belgian colony in 1908.